AndrewAltimit/Documentation/docs/technology/aws.md

 - [AWS User Groups](https://aws.amazon.com/usergroups/): Connect with other AWS users at local events and meetups.
 - [AWS re:Invent](https://reinvent.awsevents.com/): Attend AWS's annual global conference for learning, networking, and discovering new services and features.

-Remember to keep exploring AWS resources and documentation, as new services and features are continuously being added to the platform.
-The AWS ecosystem is constantly evolving, and staying up-to-date with the latest advancements will help you get the most out of your AWS experience.

 ## Common Solutions

 ### Serverless Architecture